 The Springfield Project comprises a 324km2 tenement package located immediately to the east of Sandfire Resources NL’s DeGrussa Copper-Gold Mine in the northern Murchison Goldfields region of Western Australia.

 The Springfield Project is prospective for Volcanogenic Massive Sulphide (VMS) copper-gold mineralisation, and is being explored under a Joint Venture agreement with Sandfire Resources (please refer to the Springfield Joint Venture for more details).

 In addition to the recent Monty discovery and its maiden Mineral Resource, previous exploration activities conducted by both Talisman and Sandfire have confirmed that the Springfield Project contains interpreted extensions of the volcanic rock package that hosts the DeGrussa VMS deposits, making it a key target for new VMS discoveries in the Doolgunna region.

-The work conducted to date at Springfield has identified four prospective VMS corridors:
+Work conducted to date at Springfield has identified four prospective VMS corridors: shown below.